RPI-DATA/jupyter-book/_build/notebooks/PCA.md

-Now lets plot the reconstructed data and compare to the original data D. We plot the original data in red, and the reconstruction with only one dimension in blue:
+Now let's plot the reconstructed data and compare to the original data D. We plot the original data as was, and the reconstruction with only one dimension in purple: